jgerstmayr/EXUDYN/docs/RST/trackerlog.rst

 Open issues
 ***********

+ * **open issue 1977:** solver
+    - description:  check if solver can raise full solver error message in exception, in order to alleviate tracing during automated code evaluation in SolveStatic and SolveDynamic
+    - date raised: 2025-03-30

+ * **open issue 1971:** Create functions
+    - description:  add general test model
+    - date raised: 2025-03-05

+ * **open issue 1961:** CreateSphereQuadContact
+    - description:  add create function, which uses 2 CreateSphereTriangleContact elements; should be practical for simple robots, etc.
+    - date raised: 2025-02-24

+ * **open issue 1960:** ObjectContactSphereTriangle
+    - description:  add contact similar to GeneralContact and to ObjectContactSphereSphere, but being able to be computed implicitly; add option to exclude certain edges to be able to also correctly handle meshes
+    - date raised: 2025-02-24

+ * **open issue 1959:** SphereSphereContact
+    - description:  check that position marker works without friction
+    - date raised: 2025-02-24

+ * **open issue 1958:** CreateSphereSphereContact
+    - description:  add Create function, including data node; similar to spring-damper; add checks that in case of friction, a rigid body marker is required
+    - date raised: 2025-02-24

+ * **open issue 1956:** items docu
+    - description:  add representative figure to each item
+    - date raised: 2025-02-09

+ * **open issue 1954:** CreateLinearSpringDamper
+    - description:  add test example
+    - date raised: 2025-02-05

+ * **open issue 1953:** CreateLinearSpringDamper
+    - description:  add create function to MainSystem
+    - date raised: 2025-02-05

+ * **open issue 1952:** CreateTorsionalSpringDamper
+    - description:  add test example
+    - date raised: 2025-02-05

+ * **open issue 1947:** GeneralContact
+    - description:  check difference of friction force computation of SphereSphereContact (see notes in .cpp file) and GeneralContact
+    - date raised: 2025-02-03

+ * **open issue 1941:** URDF
+    - description:  include parent names and create correct parent indices in URDF files by using link name lists; store list of base link names as well and do reordering
+    - date raised: 2024-11-12

+ * **open issue 1932:** URDF import
+    - description:  GetURDFrobotData: add tool transformations accordingly (currently shown with no consecutive transformations)
+    - date raised: 2024-11-10

+ * **open issue 1931:** URDF import
+    - description:  GetURDFrobotData: check for import of other scene information than mesh; check for import of collision
+    - date raised: 2024-11-10

+ * **open issue 1926:** ContactCurveCircles
+    - description:  add simple test model
+    - date raised: 2024-11-04

+ * **open issue 1925:** ContactCurveCircles
+    - description:  add example of chain drive
+    - date raised: 2024-11-04

+ * **open issue 1924:** ContactCurveCircles
+    - description:  extend to frictional contact
+    - date raised: 2024-11-04

+ * **open issue 1922:** ContactSphereSphere
+    - description:  add test model with various contact models
+    - date raised: 2024-11-02

+ * **open issue 1920:** ContactSphereSphere
+    - description:  add autodiff Jacobian
+    - date raised: 2024-11-02

+ * **open issue 1912:** co-simulation
+    - description:  add simple model of two mass-spring-dampers to show simulator coupling of two implicit-explicit mbs, similar to issue 1905
+    - date raised: 2024-10-26

+ * **open issue 1910:** total coordinates
+    - description:  consider a solver option which continuously provides total coordinates during iterations which could be used in user functions or globally and also be linked instead of copied; add an exception if the respective option is not switched on; by default, only add an empty Vector currentState.ODE2CoordsTotal
+    - date raised: 2024-10-26

+ * **open issue 1907:** particles
+    - description:  add improved functions to create densly packed particles in box using simulation
+    - date raised: 2024-10-19

+ * **open issue 1906:** particles
+    - description:  add improved functions to create more densly packed particles using advanced geometrical considerations for randomized radius spherical particles
+    - date raised: 2024-10-19

+ * **open issue 1905:** simulator coupling
+    - description:  add test model for simulator coupling using mbs0 with joints and implicit integrator coupled to mbs1 with explicit integration
+    - date raised: 2024-10-19

+ * **open issue 1904:** Reference/link data
+    - description:  evaluate further options to link to internal data, such as objects, nodes, etc.; possibly with GetObjectParameter(...) and similar functions possibly automated; this would highly speed up user functions as it reduces the number of exudyn function calls
+    - date raised: 2024-10-19

+ * **open issue 1898:** particles
+    - description:  Add Python functionality for periodic walls, using pairs of walls at which particles are duplicated to the (-) side of a wall as soon as they transverse a periodic wall at the (+) side
+    - date raised: 2024-10-16

+ * **open issue 1896:** GeneralContact
+    - description:  add option to completely freeze searchTree bins if all velocities are below a certain threshold; mark these contact objects as inactive by checking activity from time to time; reactivate bins only if item at boundary exceeds velocity limit at active boundary
+    - date raised: 2024-10-16

+ * **open issue 1894:** GeneralContact
+    - description:  add n\*max(velocity)\*stepSize safety for bounding box, in order to update some objects less frequently (when max dist is reached)
+    - date raised: 2024-10-16

+ * **open issue 1892:** Load/Save HDF5
+    - description:  Add Data structures like MatrixContainer, Vector3DList, etc.
+    - date raised: 2024-10-13

+ * **open issue 1888:** mbs.GetDictionary
+    - description:  does not work for symbolic userfunctions
+    - date raised: 2024-10-11

  * **open issue 1864:** MatrixContainer
     - description:  consider functionality to link to dense numpy matrix; possibly by using the allocatedSize in ResizableMatrix to indicate linking rather than allocation
     - date raised: 2024-10-02